The FARC is a political party that violently fought Colombia’s state as a Marxist guerrilla organization between 1964 and 2016.

 Despite the assertions of the government and the FARC that this was the only option, both agreed to continue to negotiate and a peace deal was finally ratified on November 30, 2016.

-The process, which began on December 1, 2016, seeks to effectively disarm the FARC and convert them into a legal political movement.
-Meanwhile, the state will try to assume territorial control over territories long under control by the guerrillas.
+The process, which began on December 1, 2016, sought to effectively disarm the FARC and convert them into a legal political movement, which became a reality after the United Nations certified the former guerrillas had surrendered more than 8,000 firearms.